 The Differences Between American and European Roulette

-- The European Roulette wheel contains 37 numbers, from 0 to 36, and that leaves a house edge of 2.3%.
+- A European Roulette wheel contains 37 numbers, from 0 to 36

-Anyone weighing up European vs American Roulette needs to understand the importance of the double zero in the American version.
-In the European game, a croupier spins a wheel featuring 37 pockets and each one contains a number from 0 to 36.
-You simply bet on which pocket the small ivory ball will fall into once the wheel stops spinning.
-Each number carries odds of 35/1 and if your bet is successful you get your stake back.
-This means the house takes an edge of 2.7%, meaning the return to player rate is 97.3%.
+If you’re playing on a European roulette wheel, you simply bet on which pocket the small ivory ball will fall into once the wheel stops spinning.
+Each number carries odds of 35/1 and if your bet is successful, you get your stake back.
+This means the house takes an edge of 2.7%, meaning the return to player rate is 97.3% on average.

 |Square or Corner||8/1||10.53%||5.26%||94.74%|

 Return to Player Rates in European Roulette